 Children's mental wellbeing is very important and it can be a very difficult balancing act as children grow up, especially during challenging times as they experience life events.
-There are some links below to some advice and resources.

 Although we are very proud that SIAMS (2016) recognised our caring culture and that OFSTED (2017) graded the personal development and welfare as outstanding, we know that wellbeing is something that continually needs development and support, especially in an evolving and challenging world for our whole community.